 The most significant change to Provision C.2 under MRP 3.0 was the addition of training requirements.
-Training for municipal staff is described later in Subtask SMC613.01.
-A priority for the Municipal Maintenance Subcommittee will be helping with responses to Regional Water Board staff questions on corporation yard Stormwater Pollution Prevention Plans (SWPPPs) submitted with the FY 23/24 Annual Reports and updating SMCWPPP templates as needed.
-This subcommittee will also serve as a forum to discuss containment and cleanup BMPs and SOPs related to emergency firefighting discharges (Provision C.15.b.iii.) and discharges from unsheltered homeless populations (Provision C.17 and C.2.b).
-The EOA task lead will assist the subcommittee to coordinate with the regional Firefighting Discharges Working Group and other relevant SMCWPPP Work Groups.
+There is also a training requirement in Provision C.15.b.iii.(3)(d) to require all municipal staff and contracted staff hired by Permittees that participate in the containment and cleanup of discharges of firefighting water and foam from firefighting emergencies attend at least one training by June 30, 2027.
+Training for municipal staff is described later in Subtask SMC713.01.
+A training for municipal maintenance staff focused on Provision C.2.h was held in FY 2024-25.
+A priority for the Municipal Maintenance Subcommittee will be helping with responses to Regional Water Board staff questions on corporation yard Stormwater Pollution Prevention Plans (SWPPPs), and Annual Reports.
+This subcommittee will also serve as a forum to discuss containment and cleanup BMPs and SOPs related to emergency firefighting discharges (Provision C.15.b.iii.), discharges from unsheltered homeless populations (Provision C.17 and C.2.b), controlling PCBs from bridges and overpasses (Provision C.12.d), and operations and maintenance of public green infrastructure/low impact development (GI/LID) projects (C.3).
+The EOA task lead will assist the subcommittee to coordinate with the regional Firefighting Discharges Working Group and other relevant SMCWPPP Work Groups and Subcommittees.
 Further details regarding this subtask's description, deliverables, and budget are provided below in Table 2.1.